With 3-2 series lead, Canadiens frustrating Golden Knights - News Break

 Very little has fazed Montreal since being down 3-1 in its first-round series against Toronto.

-The Canadiens have won 10 of 12 since, overcome missing one of their top defensemen, Jeff Petry, for two games, and even playing without interim coach Dominique Ducharme for the past three games since .
+The Canadiens have won 10 of 12 since, overcome missing one of their top defensemen, Jeff Petry, for two games, and even playing without interim coach Dominique Ducharme for the past three games since he tested positive for COVID-19.

 “I don’t think we change much,” forward Eric Staal said.
 “That’s what our mindset has been this whole playoff, is getting to do what we do regardless of what happens.”